JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 WE THE PEOPLE.
 We have to ACT.
 (Creating a Global Digital Government)

-It's the turn of others countries as well, not only G7 States.
+It's the turn of other countries as well, not only G7 States.

 To do this, we are starting to unify the entire world with Special Economic zones first,

-ike European Economic Community but starting from small countries, of course, the most ambitious goal is to unify the entire planet earth at the end.
+like the European Economic Community but starting from small countries, of course, the mission is to unify the entire planet earth.

 Yet we have to start joining little by little first.